PhantomLeii/envyper/README.md

 - Python >= 3.10
 - A PostgreSQL database.

-> If you want to quickly spin up a Postgres database for just to run the project, you use [Neon Serverless Postgres](https://neon.tech)
+> If you want to quickly spin up a Postgres database for just to run the project, you can use [Neon Serverless Postgres](https://neon.tech)

 ### Local Development Setup